aphyr/merkle/README.md

 such collections without exchanging the collections themselves.
 Useful in the synchronization of distributed systems.

-Note: kv.linear is not as efficient as it could be at identifying linear regions.
+Note: kv.linear is not as efficient as it could be at identifying identical regions.

 Note: kv.linear has no way to limit the depth of the trees it produces right